Frontend CORS Solutions

 Notes

-- For production, recommend using environment variables to configure allowed domains
+- For production environment, recommend using environment variables to configure allowed domains

 *to allow all domains

-When you cannot modify server CORS configuration, or need to add business logic, authentication, or data transformation in requests, use the server proxy solution.
+When you can't modify server CORS configuration, or need to add business logic, permission validation, or data transformation in requests, you can use the server forwarding solution.

 How It Works

-Frontend doesn't call target API directly, but calls its own server endpoint, which forwards requests to the target API.
+The frontend doesn't call the target API directly, but calls its own server interface, which forwards the request to the target API.
 This allows:

 - Unified error handling and logging